 California Democratic Party Black Caucus Executive Board

-Corey A. Jackson, a local nonprofit and civil rights leader specializing in youth development, culturally responsive interventions, and social justice issues.
-He currently serves as the founder and Chairman/CEO of the SBX Youth and Family Services whose mission is to break the cycle of poverty and violence through mentoring, education, and community organizing.
-Corey Jackson was elected to the Riverside County Board of Education in 2020 and represents the Riverside, Moreno Valley, and Val Verde Unified School Districts.
-Mr. Jackson continues to serve his community as the Political Action Chair of the Riverside NAACP and as Youth Minister at the Moreno Valley Church of Christ.
+Corey A. Jackson, MSW was elected to the Riverside County Board of Education in 2020 and represents portions of the cities of Riverside, Moreno Valley, Perris, and the unincorporated community of Mead Valley.
+Corey Jackson is a local nonprofit and civil rights leader who is one of the leading social justice advocates in the region.
+He currently serves as the founder and Chief Executive Officer of SBX Youth and Family Services whose mission is to break the cycle of poverty and violence through mentoring, education, and community organizing.
+Mr. Jackson continues to serve his community as the Political Action Chair of the Riverside NAACP and serves as Youth Minister at the Moreno Valley Church of Christ.

-As a leader in the Democratic Party, Corey serves as the Southern California Vice-Chair of the California Democratic Party Black Caucus, a state executive committee member, and an elected member of the Riverside County Democratic Central Committee.
+As a leader in the California Democratic Party, Corey serves as the Chair of the California Democratic Party Black Caucus which is the largest caucus in the party.
+He also serves as a state executive committee member and an elected member of the Riverside County Democratic Central Committee.

 Rhodesia Ransom, Treasurer

 Rhodesia Ransom is a proud resident of Tracy, California who has dedicated two decades in service to her community.
 Known for her ability to lead as a visionary and inspire people with innovative ideas, Rhodesia Ransom is always a catalyst for progress.
 She attributes her passion for servant leadership to the time she spent as a child working alongside her grandmother— connecting vulnerable families with resources.